VaniusK/llm-book-rewriter/README.md

 ## ❗ Important Notes

-*   **API Access:** In the **Russian Federation**, access to the Gemini Gemini API is currently **blocked**.
+*   **API Access:** In the **Russian Federation**, access to the Google Gemini API is currently **blocked**.
 In the **Netherlands**, however, everything works.
 OpenRouter can serve as an alternative.
 *   **Data Privacy (Gemini):** When making requests from countries in the European Economic Area (EEA) (**including the Netherlands**), Switzerland, or the UK, Gemini, according to its policy, **does not use your data for model training.**
-*   **Content Filters (Gemini Gemini):** Gemini models have built-in safety filters.
+*   **Content Filters (Google Gemini):** Gemini models have built-in safety filters.
 Sometimes they can be **overly aggressive**, blocking even harmless text fragments.
 If you encounter frequent blocks, try simplifying the prompt, using a less strict model (Flash), or switching to OpenRouter, where filtering policies may differ.
-*   **Gemini Docs Change Tracking (for DOCX):** If you want to compare the original `.docx` and the processed file using the 'Compare documents' feature in Gemini Docs, the standard method (uploading both) might not show changes correctly.
+*   **Google Docs Change Tracking (for DOCX):** If you want to compare the original `.docx` and the processed file using the 'Compare documents' feature in Gemini Docs, the standard method (uploading both) might not show changes correctly.
 For reliable comparison:
-    1. Upload the *original* file (`.docx`) to Gemini Docs.
+    1. Upload the *original* file (`.docx`) to Google Docs.
-    2.  **Download** it back from Gemini Docs in `.docx` format.
+    2.  **Download** it back from Google Docs in `.docx` format.
 This downloaded file will be your "base" version for comparison.
     3. Upload the file processed by this program (`_rewritten.docx`).
     4. Use the 'Tools' -> 'Compare documents' feature, selecting the file downloaded in step 2 as the base and the file uploaded in step 3 as the comparison document.